 In a world revolutionized by the advent of digital communication, retail marketing has also undergone a radical transformation.
-Today, like all other areas of business, it is impacted by the trend of personalization.
+Today, like all other areas of business, personalization impacts strongly Retail marketing.

 Digital disruption: technological and business innovation